mblayman/mattlayman.com/site/2017/supercharging-vim-using-plugins.md

 ### Bootstrapping

-There is an interesting challenge of getting started when adding a package manager.
+There is an interesting challenge of getting started when adding a package/plugin manager.
 Programming languages
 and development ecosystems now often include management tools such as `pip` or `npm`,